kruebling/bali-rafactor/README.md

   9. Able to uses AJAX to remove an item from the cart, cart page not updating.
 Need js to also update cart view.
 (4:30)

+  9. Moved form into form partial, discovered typo in div id I was targeting that was causing the cart page to not remove the item from the cart.
+Cart view in nav bar defaulting to 0 on delete (and removing the word cart), not sure if this was in place before or after I added ajax delete.

+  10. Added flash messages to site for signing in, out, and up.
+Tried to implement flash messages I had styled before and realized i didnt have bootstrap, will require further investigation.

 # AJAX Checklist

 - [x] Users should be able to add products to their shopping cart from the index page with AJAX.
 The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update.

 - [x] Users should be able to click on a product and show/hide the product detail using AJAX.
 The product detail should include an image (either Paperclip or an image link), the description, and any other fields you choose to add.

-- [ ] Users should be able to remove items from the shopping cart without a page reload.
+- [x] Users should be able to remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated.

 # Additional Checklist

 - [ ] Ensure that users can't order a negative number of items.
-- [ ] Add flash messages for signing up, signing in and signing out.
+- [x] Add flash messages for signing up, signing in and signing out.
 - [ ] Add product update and delete functionality for admins.
 - [ ] Add admin flash messages for adding, updating and deleting products.
 - [ ] Add Paperclip for product image upload.